nemequ/wav/README.md

 Most likely you'll be doing more work than a single add function at a time, but the idea is the same no matter how much code there is.

+## Emulation

+WAV allows you to define `WAV_EMULATION` to 1 prior to including wav.h to signal that WASM SIMD128 is not required.
+In this mode WAV should work on any target, including non-WASM targets like x86 or Arm, though performance may be sub-optimal since we do no use target-specific intrinsics.
+This is primarily used to make development a bit more convenient, though it can also be used as an easy way to fall back on normal WebAssembly if SIMD128 is not suppored.

+Note that in this mode, modifying the target using pragmas is unreliable as WAV will always use the portable implementaions; LLVM may generate optimal instructions, but it may not.

 ## Future Directions

-WAV is fairly complete; the functionality in WAV should match the functionality in WASM SIMD (I may have missed a function here and there, please file an issue if you find one!), so it is largely feature complete.
-There are a few function which need to be implemented in LLVM before we can really make use of them in WAV, though some can be emulated if you pass `-munimplemented-simd128` to the compiler.
+WAV is feature-complete.
+The functionality in WAV should match the functionality in WASM SIMD.
 WAV is, however, not yet API stable.
 Depending on feedback things may change.
 I don't expect many API-breaking changes, but can't promise that yet.

-As I mentioned earlier, adding functionality beyond what is provided by WebAssembly SIMD is outside of WAV's scope, which means once WAV's API is stable and complete we should be done, at least until changes are made to the specification.
+As I mentioned earlier, adding functionality beyond what is provided by WebAssembly SIMD is outside of WAV's scope, which means once WAV's API is stable and complete we should be done, at least until changes are made to the specification or additional specifications (e.g., relaxed SIMD) are released.